open-pioneer/trails-openlayers-base-packages/src/packages/scale-viewer/README.md

 # @open-pioneer/scale-viewer

-This package provides a scale viewer component, which can be integrated besides a map to show the actual map scale.
+This package provides a UI component to show the actual map scale to the user.

 ## Usage

-To integrate the scale viewer in your app, insert the following snippet and reference a map id:
+To integrate the scale viewer in your app, insert the following snippet and reference a map ID:

 ```jsx
 <ScaleViewer mapId="map_id" />